Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Introduction

 Brylawski's formula has been extended to graphs embedded in surfaces in two different ways: in~\cite{Huggett_2011} where a tensor product formula for the Bollob\'as--Riordan polynomial was given, and in~\cite{ELLIS_MONAGHAN_2014} which gave a tensor product formula for the topological transition polynomial.
-These expressions were further developed in~\cite{maya2}.

-In the classical case, Brylawski's tensor product formula for the Tutte polynomial is properly a result about matroids, rather than graphs.
+In the classical case, Brylawski proved the tensor product formula for the Tutte polynomial in the more general setting of matroids rather than just graphs (as is stated in Corollary~\ref{cor:brymat} below).
 All of the structure required for the result for graphs resides in the cycle matroids of the graphs.
-Additionally, the formula holds for all matroids, not just graphic ones.
 Here we address the problem of finding the correct framework for the tensor product formulas for graphs embedded in surfaces.
 A reader familiar with topological analogues of the Tutte polynomial might expect this framework to be given by delta-matroids.
-(Background on delta-matroids and topological graph polynomials can be found in~\cite{CMNR1,CMNR2}).
-However, we shall see that the natural setting is in fact Bouchet's tight multimatroids.
+Delta-matroids~\cite{MR904585} form a generalisation of matroids where bases may have different cardinalities, see~\cite{CMNR1,CMNR2} for further background.
+However, we shall see that the natural setting is in fact Bouchet's tight multimatroids~\cite{MM1zbMATH01116184, MR1845490}, which form a generalisation of delta-matroids where one may have an arbitrary (but finite) number of minor edge operations, instead of only deletion and contraction.

 In this paper we introduce tensor products of tight multimatroids.
 This operation is compatible with the graph, matroid and embedded graph tensor products.
 Our main result is a generalisation of Brylawski's formula to the transition polynomial of multimatroids, given here as Theorem~\ref{thm:main}.
 From this we deduce tensor product formulas for delta-matroids, including the recovery of Brylawski's result for matroids.
-We also deduce an extension of Ellis-Monaghan and Moffatt's tensor product formula~\cite{ELLIS_MONAGHAN_2014} for the topological transition polynomial by removing the restriction on the type of edges that the tensor product acts on.
+We also deduce an extension of Ellis-Monaghan and Moffatt's tensor product formula~\cite{ELLIS_MONAGHAN_2014} for the topological transition polynomial by relaxing the restriction on the type of edges that the tensor product acts on.